wadealexc/fevmate/README.md

-## Filecoin Solidity Utils
+## fevmate

-Libraries and helper methods used when testing parts of the FEVM.

-* `Address.sol` contains helpful utilities for converting between addresses and Actor IDs.
-* `Actors.sol` wraps the call_actor and call_actor_by_id precompiles.
-(I really didn't test this one at all)
+Libraries, mixins, and other Solidity building blocks for use on the Filecoin EVM.

+* `access/Ownable.sol`: Classic Ownable-style access control, implemented using a two-step role transferrance pattern as this should be safer and more likely future-proof in the FEVM.
+* `token/`: ERC20, ERC721, and Wrapped FIL contracts, implemented with address normalization for token recipients.
+* `utils/Address.sol`: Utilities for dealing with all things address.
+Handles ID addresses and Eth addresses, as well as conversions between the two.

 Use at your own risk!